al3x5dev/xbot/docs/cli.md

 > Use this command when you want to implement a more complex conversation flow in your bot, allowing users to interact more dynamically.

 > [!TIP]
-> The **xBot CLI** has the flexibility to organize your conversational flows in subfolders within the `bot/Conversation` directory.
+> The **xBot CLI** has the flexibility to organize your conversational flows in subfolders within the `bot/Conversations` directory.
-> Just specify in the conversation name when prompted the name of the directory or directories to create as follows `Users/Admin/Create`, this will create the following structure `bot/Conversation/Users/Admin/Create.php`.
+> Just specify in the conversation name when prompted the name of the directory or directories to create as follows `Users/Admin/Create`, this will create the following structure `bot/Conversations/Users/Admin/Create.php`.

 #### 4.4. `telegram:handler`

-**Description**: Create a new custom handler for yu bot.
+**Description**: Create a new custom handler for your bot.

 ```bash
 php vendor/bin/xbot telegram:handler